jaspector

 County guide says any structure 200 square feet or larger, or any structure of any size requiring plumbing or electricity, and agricultural pole barns all require permits.

-Typical processing time is County residential guide says septic approval time is variable and applicants should allow at least 4 to 5 weeks for the DHEC portion.
+Building permit processing times in unincorporated Pickens County, SC typically run County residential guide says septic approval time is variable and applicants should allow at least 4 to 5 weeks for the DHEC portion.
 County inspection service goal says inspections are provided within 24 hours of request..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Pickens County, SC.
 The following work is generally exempt: One-story detached accessory structures with floor area not over 200 square feet and no electrical, plumbing, or HVAC; Fences not over 6 feet 6 inches high; Retaining walls not over 4 feet high; Water tanks supported directly on grade with capacity not over 5,000 gallons and ratio of height to diameter or width not over 2 to 1; Sidewalks and driveways not more than 30 inches above adjacent grade and not over any basement or story below; Painting, papering, tiling, carpeting, cabinets, counter tops, and similar finish work; Prefabricated swimming pools less than 24 inches deep; Minor electrical repair work including replacement of lamps or connection of approved portable electrical equipment to approved permanently installed receptacles; Portable heating, cooking, or clothes drying gas appliances; Replacement of gas appliance parts that do not alter approval or make equipment unsafe; Portable heating, ventilation, cooling appliances for mechanical/plumbing; Self-contained refrigeration systems with 10 pounds or less of refrigerant and motors of 1 horsepower or less; Stopping leaks or clearing stoppages in drains, water, soil, waste, or vent pipe if not concealed.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Confirm with Pickens County Building Codes before proceeding without a permit.
+When in doubt, confirm with the local building department before starting work.